-Colleen Kennedy-Karpat teaches film and media studies at the undergraduate and graduate levels in the Department of Communication and Design at Bilkent University.
-She studies French cinema history, national and transnational film cultures, adaptation, and stardom in France and Hollywood.
-She completed her Ph.D. in French at Rutgers in 2011.
+Colleen Kennedy-Karpat teaches film and media studies in the Department of Communication and Design at Bilkent University, where she also directs the MA program in Media and Visual Studies.
+Her research focuses on national and transnational film cultures, genre, stardom, and adaptation in France and Hollywood.
+She completed her PhD in French at Rutgers University in 2011.

-Dr. Kennedy-Karpat’s most recent book, Adaptation, Awards Culture, and the Value of Prestige (2017), co-edited by Eric Sandberg (City University of Hong Kong), was published as part of the Palgrave Studies in Adaptation and Visual Culture series.
-Her contributed chapter to this collection explores Quentin Tarantino’s screenwriting work and his penchant for textual bricolage.
-Her monograph Rogues, Romance, and Exoticism in French Cinema of the 1930s (2013) won the Northeast Modern Language Association Book Award and appeared in paperback in 2015.
-Other publications include essays on Bill Murray and Wes Anderson; on Marjane Satrapi and self-adaptation; on the miniseries Generation Kill and representing warfare (with Magdalena Yüksel); on French stars Viviane Romance and Charles Vanel; and on the 1934 film Itto.
+Dr. Kennedy-Karpat’s most recent book, Adaptation, Awards Culture, and the Value of Prestige (Palgrave 2017), co-edited with Eric Sandberg (City University of Hong Kong), explores the intersection of adaptation and discourses of prestige in the culture industries.
+Her monograph Rogues, Romance, and Exoticism in French Cinema of the 1930s (Fairleigh Dickinson 2013) won the Northeast Modern Language Association Book Award.
+Other publications include essays on stardom and performance in the biopic (forthcoming); on Bill Murray and Wes Anderson; on Marjane Satrapi and self-adaptation; on the miniseries Generation Kill and representing warfare (with Magdalena Yüksel); on French stars Viviane Romance and Charles Vanel; and on the 1934 film Itto.

 Currently, Dr. Kennedy-Karpat is developing a number of projects related to nostalgia in cinema and other media, and a book project on right-wing cinema in 1930s France.